Inside: Here you’ll find six activities to help you do more things that make you forget to check your phone, and live a more present life.

 3. Outdoor Adventure

-Hiking, waterfall hunting, climbing sand dunes, and swimming are all activities that keep me present in the moment and off of technology.
+Hiking, fishing, waterfall hunting, climbing sand dunes, and swimming are all activities that keep me present in the moment and off of technology.
 When I’m engaged in an outdoor activity, I’m less concerned with what’s happening on my phone.

 Even better, go where the Wi-Fi is weak.
 I live in Michigan, surrounded by our stunning Great Lakes.
 However, if you head out to the beach, odds are good the Wi-Fi will be spotty.

 I don’t know what it is about garage sales, thrift stores and antique shops, but I love spending time browsing through them.
-Thanks to minimalism, I’ve stopped accumulating, “Oooh-I-think-I-could-use-this-Look-it’s-only-a-quarter” items.
+Thanks to minimalism, I’ve stopped accumulating, “Oooh-I-think-I-could-use-this-look-it’s-only-a-quarter” items.
 Now, when I do buy something, I must adore it, need or fully intend to donate it.
 I prefer to buy second hand when possible and you can read more about why, here.

 I could spend all morning getting lost in winding thrift shops or antique malls.
 Even if I never buy a thing.